-Here’s everything you need to know about what it is and why you should implement it.
+Here’s everything you need to about Google dynamic rendering and why you should implement it.

 The problem is search engine bots often don’t “see” content the way browsers see it when visiting script-driven websites.
 That leads to indexing issues.